How to Avoid Using Executive Search Firms

-Consider Interim or Temporary Executives
+Consider Interim or Fractional Executives

 Early-stage startups may not be ready for retained search because, at least in the beginning, the jobs are not large enough in scope.

-For instance, emergent companies usually do no need a full-time Chief Financial Officer or Chief Marketing Officer.
+For instance, emergent companies usually do not need a full-time Chief Financial Officer or Chief Marketing Officer.
 Not to worry.
 There are a lot of executives who enjoy doing work across a handful of startups at the same time.

 Find a Search Firm Willing to Have Skin in the Game

 Of course, retained search firms are ready to help when the timing and opportunity are right.
 In fact, there are retained search firms that enjoy partnering with venture capital firms and private equity firms, providing search services across their portfolio companies.
 We are one such executive search firm.
-But we’re not the only one.
+But we’re not the only ones.